Authorisation based on zonal assessment

 In the application remember to propose which Member State will act as zonal Rapporteur Member State, or zRMS, and in which other concerned Member States, or cRMS, you intend to place the product on the market.
 Guidelines on how to make the application and compile the research material can be found on the EU-level guidelines and the guidelines for the Northern Zone, including the national research requirements.
 Links to these guidelines provided below.

-- Northern Zone work-sharing guidance document_ver 5.0_April 2016, PDF, guidance in English
+- Northern Zone work-sharing guidance document ver 9.0_June 2020, pdf, guidance in English

 - Guidance on requirements for efficacy data for zonal evaluation of a plant protection product in the Northern Zone can be found on the website of Danish authorities